| 2nd Lt. Charles E. Bennett

 there.
 Being an officer, Charles did not have

 to work unless he chose to work.
-It is not
+Medical

-Medical records kept at the camp indicate that he
+records kept at the camp indicate that he was

-shows he was suffering from a parasitical condition
+he was suffering from a parasitical condition that

-that was a result of malaria, but it does not show
+was a result of malaria, but it does not show when

 When the Charles and the other POWs arrived at the pier, their ship, the Hokusen Maru, was ready to sail, but the entire detachment had not arrived.
 Since all the POWs scheduled to sail on the Arisan Maru had arrived, the Japanese switched the POW detachments.